 7.3.7 There are nine Neighbourhood Plans listed within the Lancaster Local Plan, comprising: Cockerham Neighbourhood Plan, Caton Neighbourhood Plan, Halton Neighbourhood Plan, Morecambe Neighbourhood Plan Slyne-With-Hest Neighbourhood Plan, Wennington Neighbourhood Plan, Dolphinholme Neighbourhood Plan Arkholme Neighbourhood Plan, and Wray Neighbourhood Plan.
 All of these Neighbourhood Plans will have due regard for the policies and land allocations set out within the Lancaster Local Plans Part One and Two.
-Any new policies written for these Neighbourhood Plans would need to ensure that they do not conflict with existing policies within the over-arching Lancaster Local Plan.
-As such, there would be no additional policies within the Neighbourhood Plans which would act in combination with policies within the Local Plan Part Two to have a significant impact on the European sites considered in this assessment, Neighbourhood Plans within the district will be scoped out of the in-combination assessment.
+Any new policies written for these Neighbourhood Plans would need to ensure that they do not conflict with existing policies within the Neighbourhood Plans which would act in combination with policies within the Local Plan Part Two to have a significant impact on the European sites considered in this assessment, Neighbourhood Plans within the district will be scoped out of the in-combination assessment.